Drawn (series): Reception

 The Drawn games were well received by reviewers.
 Gamezebo offered a four-and-a-half star review of The Painted Tower, and a five-star review of Dark Flight.
 IGN offered a 7.5 (Good) rating for Dark Flight.
 Both were lauded for their hand-drawn art style, their strong storylines, and their seamless integration of the various gameplay elements.
 Dark Flight received an 8/10 from Eurogamer, it was praised for its visuals and atmosphere, and criticized for its short length and abrupt ending.

 In 2011, Adventure Gamers named The Painted Tower the 76th-best adventure game ever released.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Painted Tower for "Casual Game of the Year".
+Two years later, the Academy also nominated Trail of Shadows, this time in the "Downloadable Game of the Year" category.